Connect with others who understand.

 Shared Risk Factors

-Research suggests that MS has many risk factors; some are environmental and others appear to be genetic.
-Factors that increase inflammation, such as smoking and obesity, are thought to trigger underlying genetic processes that may ultimately lead to MS.
+Research suggests that MS has many risk factors.
+Some of these are tied to the environment, and others are genetic.
+For example, habits and conditions that cause inflammation, such as smoking and obesity (a body mass index above 30), are thought to activate genetic processes that may lead to MS.

-Some risk factors are shared by MS and autoimmune-related thyroid diseases.
-For instance, research shows that certain genetic pathways and regulatory T-cell percentages (amounts of a type of white blood cell) are dysregulated in both MS and Hashimoto’s disease.
+MS and autoimmune-related thyroid diseases share some common risk factors.
+For instance, research shows that certain genetic pathways and imbalances in regulatory T cells (a type of white blood cell) are involved in both MS and Hashimoto’s disease.

-Overall, shared genetic factors may influence how the endocrine system and central nervous system work.
-These changes may affect thyroid function — and possibly the development of MS. Further studies are needed to understand how MS and thyroid conditions may overlap.
+Overall, shared genetic factors may affect how the endocrine system (which includes the thyroid) and the central nervous system work.
+These changes may affect thyroid function — and possibly the development of MS. More research is needed to understand how MS and thyroid disorders are connected.

-Treatment with alemtuzumab in people with MS has been shown to increase the risk of developing thyroid disease.
-In fact, thyroid autoimmune dysfunction (notably Graves’ disease) can occur in approximately 17 percent to 34 percent of people who take alemtuzumab for MS. Interestingly, one study found that people with MS who developed autoimmune thyroid disease after being treated with alemtuzumab actually responded better to the drug than people who didn’t develop autoimmune thyroid disease.
+Treatment with alemtuzumab in people with MS has been shown to raise the risk of thyroid disease.
+In fact, thyroid autoimmune dysfunction — especially Graves’ disease — can develop in up to 40 percent of people who take alemtuzumab for MS. One study found that people with MS who developed autoimmune thyroid disease after being treated with alemtuzumab responded better to the drug than people who didn’t develop autoimmune thyroid disease.

 Find Your Team

 Are you living with multiple sclerosis and thyroid disease?
-Share your experience in the comments below, or start a conversation by posting on MyMSTeam.
+Share your experience in the comments below, start a conversation by posting on your Activities page, or connect with like-minded members in Groups.

 References